core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 When a topic configuration changes, it may result in disruptions for the subscribers.
 Some potential issues that may arise include:

-* Limiting the number of subscribers will cause to cancel ongoing subscriptions until max_subscribers has been reached.
+* Limiting the number of subscribers will cause to cancel ongoing subscriptions until max-subscribers has been reached.
-* Changing the topic_data value will cancel all ongoing subscriptions.
+* Changing the topic-data value will cancel all ongoing subscriptions.
-* Changing of the expiration_date may cause to cancel ongoing subscriptions if the topic expires at an earlier data.
+* Changing of the expiration-date may cause to cancel ongoing subscriptions if the topic expires at an earlier data.

 To address these potential issues, it is vital to have an administration process in place for topic configurations, including monitoring, validation, and enforcement of security policies and procedures.